mozilla/basket-client/README.rst

 basket_.
 Basket is not a real subscription service, but it talks to a real one and we don't really care who/what it is.

-There are four API methods: subscribe, unsubscribe, user, and update_user.
+There are multiple API methods.
 View the basket documentation_ for details.

 .. image:: https://travis-ci.org/mozilla/basket-client.png
     :target: https://travis-ci.org/mozilla/basket-client